N3XT0R/filament-lockbox/README.md

 - [ ] Automatic modal prompt if unlock is missing
 - [ ] Session-based unlock expiry
 - [ ] Configurable PBKDF2 parameters
+- [ ] Improve TOTP integration: ensure user-assigned secrets (crypto password) are required and TOTP is used only as a second factor

 ---